Rules of Court

 - Public access to electronically filed public documents will be available via the internet website of the Clerk of Court as soon as the Clerk her processed the document.

-- If the internet website is unavailable or is not provided by the Clerk of Court, the document will be available for review at the office of the Clerk of Court, either by
+- If the internet website is unavailable or is not provided by the Clerk of Court, the document will be available for review at the office of the Clerk of Court, either by computer terminal or in paper form.

 - If a document or case record is sealed or expunged, it is unavailable for public disclosure.